The Weighted $L^p$ Minkowski Problem: Isoperimetric Inequalities

 Similar to the case of the isoperimetric function, one usually shows a constant $c$ satisfies \eqref{eq:cheeger}, thus bounding $Is(\mu)$ from below.
 The isoperimetric constant was introduced in the context of spectral gaps and isoperimetric inequalities on compact manifolds by Cheeger \cite{JC70}.

 Let $\mu$ be the Borel measure on $\R$ with density $\chi_{[0,\infty)}(t)e^{-t}$.
 Then, Talagrand \cite{TM91} showed that $I_\mu(t)=\min\{t,1-t\}$, which also yields that $Is(\mu)=1$.
-This is a rare-instance where the optimal isoperimetric inequality of the form \eqref{eq:Iso_eq} coincides with the optimal Cheeger-type isoperimetric inequality \eqref{eq:cheeger}.
+This is a rare instance where the optimal isoperimetric inequality of the form \eqref{eq:Iso_eq} coincides with the optimal Cheeger-type isoperimetric inequality \eqref{eq:cheeger}.
 It is natural to try and extend this result to higher dimensions.
-Bobkov and Houdr\'e \cite{BH97} showed that, if $\mu$ is a probability measure on $\R$ and $\mu^n$ is the product measure on $\R^n$ given by $n$ products of $\mu$, then
+Bobkov and Houdr\'e \cite{BH97} showed that, if $\mu$ is a probability measure on $\R$ and $\mu^n$ is the product measure on $\R^n$ given by the $n$-fold product of $\mu$, then

-We are behoved to mention the following concerning the isoperimetric constant.
+It behooves us to mention the following concerning the isoperimetric constant.
 A natural question is to bound $Is(\mu)$ from below independently of $\mu$ and the dimension.
 Firstly, set $Is(n)=\inf Is(\mu),$ where the infimum runs over all isotropic, log-concave measures on $\R^n$ (recall a measure is isotropic if $\int_{\R^n}x_id\mu(x)=0$ and $\int_{\R^n}x_ix_jd\mu(x)=\delta_{i,j}$ for $i,j=1,\dots,n$).
 The KLS conjecture \cite{KLS95} suggests that there exists a constant $C$ independent of the dimension such that $Is(n) \geq C$.
 This conjecture is still open, and implies the famous hyperplane conjecture by Bourgain.
 As of writing, the most recent progress is by Klartag \cite{BK23}: $Is(n) \geq C(\log n)^{-\frac{1}{2}}$ for some absolute constant $C$.

 We turn to the $L^p$ isoperimetric function from Definition~\ref{def: Lp_iso}.
 We first recall the following from \cite[Theorem 6.1]{KL23}. \begin{proposition}[Lp Minkowski's First Inequality for F-concave measures] Fix $p\in \R, p\neq 0$.
 Let $\mu$ be a Borel measure on $\R^{n}$, such that $\mu$ is $L^p$ $F$-concave and $F$ is differentiable, with respect to a class of Borel sets $\mathcal{C}$.
 Then, for every $K,L\in\mathcal{C}$, one has that: